paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 ## Summary
 Missing function level access control occurs when an application fails to properly restrict access to certain functions based on user roles or permissions.
 In other words, users—whether logged in or not—can access functions or endpoints they should not be able to reach.
 This oversight can allow unauthorized users to perform privileged actions, access sensitive data, or even take control of critical parts of the application.

-## Example App Description
+## Lab Application
 The example app is made up of:
 - An ASP.NET Core Web API app with two endoints: `user/dashboard` and `admin/dashboard`.
-- An ASP.NET Core Web App that displays data returned from the above endpoints on a Dashboard page for logged in users
+- An ASP.NET Core Web App that displays a simple drop down selection with login button with two users to select from- a basic user and an admin user.
+Once authenticated, a dashboard page is displayed with data from either the `user/dashboard` endpoint, or `admin/dashboard` endpoint depending on which user was selected.
-- An ASP.NET Core Web API authentication app with a `/login` endpoint used to simulate login functionality [1].
+- An ASP.NET Core Web API authentication app with a `/login` endpoint used to simulate login functionality [[1]](#references).

-## Running the Apps
+### Application Flow
+- Selecting a user from the login dropdown sends a request to the authentication app's `/login` endpoint.
+- An access token is returned from the `/login` endpoint which contains either a `User` or `Admin` role claim.
+- The access token is used in a request to either `user/dashboard` or `admin/dashboard` depending on the role claim.
+- The data in the response to `user/dashboard` or `admin/dashboard` is displayed on a dashboard page.

 ## Security Requirements
 - The `user/dashboard` can be accessed by any logged in user.
 - The `admin/dashboard` should only be accessible to an admin user only.